-The coaching view is an overlay on top of the camera view ( or ‘world view’ in AR terms) that provides users with guidance on how the AR Scanner works.
+The coaching view overlays on top of the world view, providing users with guidance on how the AR scanner works.

 A. Exit Button

 The exit button lets users return to the previous application screen from the AR scanner.